rvs_exp

 with default kind.

-The result is a scalar or rank one array with a size of array_size
+is passed, the result is a scalar or rank-1 array with a size of array_size

 .